-Please note: We are now accepting 2012 self-published works for consideration in 2013.
+Please note: We are now accepting 2021 submissions for self-published comics or anthology collections for consideration in 2022.

 “Gene Day really showed me that success in a creative field is a matter of hard work and productivity and persistence.”
 (Cerebus creator and self-publisher Dave Sim)